 If you are assigned less than 50% of the blame, you can recover damages.
 However, the judge or jury will reduce your compensation by your percentage of fault.
 If you are assigned 50% or more of the blame, the law prohibits you from receiving compensation.

 Dog bites can lead to minor injuries.
 However, an attack by a strong and vicious dog also can be fatal.
-If your relative lost their life in a dog attack, contact Oronoz & Ericsson Injury Lawyers immediately.
+If your relative lost their life in a dog attack, contact Oronoz & Ericsson, LLC immediately.
 We will analyze your claim for compensation, and when appropriate, guide you through a Nevada wrongful death lawsuit.

 If you were injured or lost a loved one due to a dog attack, talk with a Las Vegas dog bite lawyer right away.
 You only have two years to file a personal injury or wrongful death lawsuit in Nevada.
 That seems like a long time, but you never want to wait until the last minute.
 It is better to get started on your dog bite claim right away.